-Note: Sendbird server supports Transport Layer Security (TLS) from versions 1.0 up to 1.3.
+Note: The Sendbird server supports Transport Layer Security (TLS) from versions 1.0 up to 1.3.
 For example, in the server regions where TLS 1.3 isn’t available, lower versions from 1.0 to 1.2 will be sequentially supported for secure data transmission.

 Before installing Sendbird Chat SDK, you need to create a Sendbird application on Sendbird Dashboard, which comprises everything required in a chat service including users, messages, and channels.
-You will need the Application ID of your Sendbird application from the dashboard when initializing the Chat SDK.
+You need the Application ID of your Sendbird application from the dashboard when initializing the Chat SDK.

 Each Sendbird application can be integrated with a single client app.
 Within the same application, users can communicate with each other across all platforms, whether they are on mobile devices or on the web.

 UIKit is a Sendbird Chat SDK add-on with user interfaces that enables easy and fast integration of standard chat features into new or existing client apps.